134 328 (Aus)

 WAAPA also has twelve large rehearsal and dance studios, several music and ensemble studios, a specialised visual and performing arts library collection, and many exhibition spaces.

-WAAPA's annual performance program has something for everyone, including ballet, contemporary dance, aboriginal theatre, music theatre, jazz, classical and contemporary music.
+WAAPA's annual performance program has something for everyone, including ballet, contemporary dance, aboriginal performance, music theatre, jazz, classical and contemporary music.

-So when you graduate with an Arts, Music or Performance degree at WAAPA, you can expect to be better prepared than most to enter the world of work.
+So when you graduate with an Arts, Music or Performance degree from WAAPA, you can expect to be better prepared than most to enter the world of work - and you may be rewarded with a better salary too!

 A Day in the Life of WAAPA